kitnato/neverquest/Compendium.md

 #### Armor

-Each subsequent type increases the armor value.
-When hit, armor value is subtracted from total damage received.
+Armor basically provides Protection.
+When hit by an attack, the Protection value is subtracted from total damage received.
+Each subsequent type increases the Protection value.

-- None: no modifiers
+##### No armor

+No modifiers.

+##### Light armor

+- Low Protection
+- Low -% dodge
-- Light: low armor, low -% dodge, +% critical chance
+- +% critical chance

+##### Reinforced armor

+- Medium Protection
+- Medium -% dodge
-- Reinforced: medium armor, medium -% dodge, +% damage
+- +% damage

+##### Plate armor

+- High Protection
+- High -% dodge
+- -% attack rate
-- Heavy: high armor, high -% dodge, -% attack rate, +% block, +% chance to deflect spells
+- +% chance to deflect spells

 #### Shield

-Adds a percentage of block chance that prevents a certain percentage of damage before armor value.
-Stagger percentage determines the chance to stun the attacker when blocking.
+Adds Protection.
+Grants Stagger percentage which determines the chance to stun the attacker temporarily when successfully blocking.

 #### Accessory